gradescope/autograder_samples/docs/specs.md

 should be one of `hidden`, `after_due_date`, `after_published`, or `visible`, depending on when you want stdout to be visible to students.
 These options mirror the test case visibility options described above.

+### Test case status

+The `"status"` field on a test case can be used to customize the test case's appearance.
+By default, test cases where the students were awarded the `"max_score"` points are marked as passing, and tests where they achieved a score lower than the max are considered failing.
+To override this, you can set the `"status"` field to either `"passed"` or `"failed"` to mark the test as passing or failing respectively.

 ### Leaderboards